Karib0u/CTrag/readme.md

 ## Setup

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine using Git LFS to ensure you receive the already processed vector database with the 2200 reports.
+If you haven't installed Git LFS, please follow the instructions [here](https://git-lfs.github.com/).
 2. Create a Python virtual environment by running `python3 -m venv env`.
 3. Activate the virtual environment by running `source env/bin/activate` on Unix or MacOS, or `.\env\Scripts\activate` on Windows.
 4. Install the required Python packages by running `pip install -r requirements.txt`.